 Ballet Mistakes To Try And Avoid

-The Teaching of Classical Ballet: Common Faults in Young Dancers and Their Training
+The Teaching of Classical Ballet: Common Ballet Mistakes in Young Dancers and Their Training

 Here are some common ballet mistakes that dancers need to try and avoid at all costs.
-Repeat the same mistakes over time can lead to stress and injury to the body.
+Repeating the same mistakes over time can lead to stress and injury to the body.

 Ballet Mistakes